Weak mixing directions in non-arithmetic Veech surfaces: Introduction

 The cases $n=3,4,6$ are simple to analyze, essentially because they correspond to a lattice tiling of the plane: the dynamics is given by a linear flow on a torus, so for a countable set of surfaces all trajectories\footnote {Here we restrict consideration to orbits that do not end in a singularity (i.e., a corner of the billiard table) in finite time.} are periodic, and for all others the flow is quasiperiodic and all trajectories are equidistributed with respect to Lebesgue measure on the surface.

 For $n \neq 3,4,6$, the invariant surfaces have higher genus, and quasiperiodicity is not automatic anymore.
-However, W. Veech \cite{Veech89} showed that a dichotomy still holds: for a countable set of surfaces all infinite trajectories are periodic, and for all others all trajectories are equidistributed with respect to Lebesgue measure.
+However, W. Veech \cite{Veech1989} showed that a dichotomy still holds: for a countable set of surfaces all infinite trajectories are periodic, and for all others all trajectories are equidistributed with respect to Lebesgue measure.

-The most basic question that follows Veech work is whether weak mixing takes place (absence of mixing is a general property in the more general class of translation flows, which is known from earlier work of A. Katok \cite{Katok1980}).
-Recall that weak mixing means that there is no remaining of periodicity or quasiperiodicity from the measurable point of view (i.e., there is no factor which is periodic or quasiperiodic), and can thus be interpreted as the complete breakdown of the nice lattice behavior seen for $n=3,4,6$.
+One important question that follows Veech work is whether weak mixing takes place (absence of mixing is a general property in the more general class of translation flows, which is known from earlier work of A. Katok \cite{Katok1980}).
+Recall that weak mixing means that there is no reamainder of periodicity or quasiperiodicity from the measurable point of view (i.e., there is no factor which is periodic or quasiperiodic), and can thus be interpreted as the complete breakdown of the nice lattice behavior seen for $n=3,4,6$.

 While results about the prevalence of weak mixing were obtained in the more general context of translation flows (\cite{AvilaForni2007}, \cite {AF2}), the case of regular polygons proved to be much more resistent.
 The basic reason is that the most succesful approaches so far were dependent on the presence of a suitable number of parameters which can be used in a probabilistic exclusion argument, and as a consequence they were not adapted to study the rigid situation of a specific billiard table.
 In this paper we address directly the problem of weak mixing for exceptionally symmetric translation flows, which include the ones arising from regular polygonal billiards.